pulibrary/voice_search_server/README.md

 * The in-browser tester does not work on firefox?
 * Really refactor the transcription
 * finish writing transcription tests (at least one mono and one stereo per language).
-* persist the model, config, and tokenizer on disk.
-Populate them on startup if not present.
-Definitely populate them before running the test suite (https://stackoverflow.com/a/58006287 perhaps?).
-Add a way to refresh them (a binary?). -- maybe this is already happening?
 * extract more config options into config.rs

 ### Mermaid